Make sure you're on the latest version

 Delete Multiple Marks

-Using Marquee Select on the Map
+Using Rectangle or Lasso on the Map

 2. Drag a rectangle (or draw a freehand lasso) on the map around the marks you want.

-4. Click the Delete button in the selection toolbar and confirm.
+4. Choose Delete and confirm.

 Use Near Me (Proximity Search)